cyberark/secrets-provider-for-k8s/README.md

 The primary source of CyberArk Secrets Provider for Kubernetes releases is our [Dockerhub](https://hub.docker.com/u/cyberark).

-When we release a version, we push the following images to our to Dockerhub:
+When we release a version, we push the following images to Dockerhub:
 1. Latest
 1. Major.Minor.Build
 1. Major.Minor